 @rfm.simple_test

 class HelloThreadedTest(rfm.RegressionTest):

-def init(self):

-self.valid_systems = ['']
+valid_systems = ['']

-self.valid_prog_environs = ['']
+valid_prog_environs = ['']

-self.sourcepath = 'hello_threads.cpp'
+sourcepath = 'hello_threads.cpp'

-self.build_system = 'SingleSource'
+build_system = 'SingleSource'

+executable_opts = ['16']

+@rum_before('compile')

+def set_compilation_flags(self):

 self.build_system.cxxflags = ['-std=c++11', '-Wall']

-self.executable_opts = ['16']
+environ = self.current_environ.name

-self.sanity_patterns = sn.assert_found(r'Hello, World\!', self.stdout)
+if environ in {'clang', 'gnu'}:

+self.build_system.cxxflags += ['-pthread']

 '''

+'''

+@sanity_function

+def assert_hello(self):

+return sn.assert_found(r'Hello, World\!', self.stdout)

+'''

-ReFrame delegates the compilation of a test to a build system, which is an abstraction of the steps needed to compile the test.
+ReFrame delegates the compilation of a test to a build\system, which is an abstraction of the steps needed to compile the test.
 Build systems take also care of interactions with the programming environment if necessary.
 Compilation flags are a property of the build system.
 If not explicitly specified, ReFrame will try to pick the correct build system (e.g., CMake, Autotools etc.) by inspecting the test resources, but in cases as the one presented here where we need to set the compilation flags, we need to specify a build system explicitly.
-In this example, we instruct ReFrame to compile a single source file using the -std=c++11 -Wall compilation flags.
-Finally, we set the arguments to be passed to the generated executable in executable opts.
+In this example, we instruct ReFrame to compile a single source file using the -std=c++11 -pthread -Wall compilation flags.
+However, the flag -pthread is only needed to compile applications using std::thread with the GCC and Clang compilers.
+Hence, since this flag may not be valid for other compilers, we need to include it only in the tests that use either GCC or Clang.
+Similarly to the lang parameter in the previous example, the information regarding which compiler is being used is only available after the class is instantiated (after completion of the setup pipeline stage), so we also defer the addition of this optional compiler flag with a pipeline hook.
+In this case, we set the set\compile\flags() hook to run before the ReFrame pipeline stage compile.